Hassaan200/FieldOps/Readme.md

 - Unit and integration tests
 - Docker setup
 - Password reset via email (forgot password flow)
-- Client job request flow (clients submit request → admin approves → converted into job)
+- Client job request flow (clients submit a service request → admin reviews and converts it into a job)
+- Audit log — full history of who changed what and when (job notes partially cover this)

 ## API Reference